camanoja/proofs/plan/plan.md

     - Induction vs. Deduction

- - Aside: A proof of (Simple) Induction – creating from the Principle of Well-Ordering (Appendix)
+ - Aside: A proof for the correctness (Simple) Induction – creating from the Principle of Well-Ordering (Appendix)
     - Proof by Contradiction – an indirect method

  - Aside: Why Induction works on N and not Z

+ - Aside:

 ## Conclusion/Questions
 - A note on elegance with proofs